Walking Tour 2: The Garden District

 Turn left onto Coliseum Street and go one block to Third Street.
 Turn left to get to:

 15. 1331 Third St., Musson-Bell House

 This is the 1853 home of Michel Musson, one of the few French Creoles then living in the Garden District and the uncle of artist Edgar Degas, who lived with Musson on Esplanade Avenue during a visit to New Orleans.
 On the Coliseum Street side of the house is the foundation of a cistern.
 Most of these once-common water tanks (Mark Twain commented that it looked as if everybody in the neighborhood had a private brewery) were destroyed at the turn of the 20th century when mosquitoes, which breed in standing water, were found to be carriers of yellow fever.
 Yellow-fever epidemics infamously killed 41,000 New Orleanians between 1817 and 1905.

 Turn around and cross Coliseum to see:

 16. 1415 Third St., Robinson House

-Continue down Coliseum Street 2 blocks to the corner of Washington Avenue:
+Continue down Coliseum Street a half-block to the corner of Washington Avenue:

 17. 2627 Coliseum St., Koch-Mays House